 I speak, write, and teach about strategies for women to gain public influence and political power.
 My work is based on my deep experience as a women’s advocate (see more here), public official, and civic leader.

-My forthcoming book, Vote Her In: Your Guide to Electing Our First Woman President, makes the scholarly and political case for American women’s executive power–beginning with the presidency– in a frank, inspirational, and illustrated format.
-Here is the truth on this front:
+My most recent book, (October 2018), Vote Her In: Your Guide to Electing Our First Woman President, makes the scholarly and political case for American women’s executive power–beginning with the presidency– in a frank, inspirational, and illustrated format.